Painted Dresser with Surprise Drawers

 The Result – Vintage Painted Dresser

-The details and edges were all distressed using my favorite flexible sandpaper.The brassy gold hardware was freshened up to a dark almost hammered bronze.
+The details and edges are all distressed using my favorite flexible sandpaper.The brassy gold hardware is freshened up to a dark almost hammered bronze.

 The drawers really give it the extra wow factor while keeping the dresser as a whole rather neutral.